Home > Online > Online FAQs

 The only major difference between a program on an SJVC campus and online is how the information is delivered.
 The content, assignments and time required is comparable but not identical.
 The largest difference is that SJVC’s online students have a greater responsibility to be proactive and stay on top of their studies.

-In addition to SJVC Online’s instructors – who are ready to help if a student has questions, SJVC’s student advisors also check up on our online students periodically to make sure that they are on the right track.
-If a student is having trouble understanding a specific topic, falling behind, or needs to ask a question, SJVC Online student advisors can help.
+In addition to SJVC Online’s instructors – who are ready to help if a student has questions, SJVC’s Admissions Representatives also check up on our online students periodically to make sure that they are on the right track.
+If a student is having trouble understanding a specific topic, falling behind, or needs to ask a question, SJVC Online Admissions Representatives can help.

 All online students have access to our help desk.
 Students can contact a technical support representative who can assist them remotely.
 Even from across the country, remote access allows an SJVC technical support representative to fix a student’s problems so they can finish their work.
 If a student has a problem relevant to the coursework, they can submit a request to their instructors for help online.